 Provide numeric effluent limits issued by Ohio EPA associated with discharges from pumping operations, if applicable

 Pumping: Regardless of whether discharges are received by a sediment settling pond, water pumped from excavations or other areas where water is in contact with exposed soils must be discharged into a sediment bag specifically designed for the rate of pumped flow.
-The bag shall be securely attached to the pump discharge line to prevent separation during pumping operations and placed above-ground to allow for visual monitoring of the bag while in use.
-The bag shall be located on a stable, vegetated surface, where feasible, to prevent sediment transport during discharge.
+The bag shall be securely attached to the pump discharge line to prevent separation and leaking during pumping operations and placed above-ground to allow for visual monitoring of the bag while in use.
+The bag shall be located on a stable surface to prevent sediment transport during discharge.
 Where vegetated areas are not available, discharge from the bag shall be monitored to ensure that no turbid discharges into the storm sewer or surface waters of the state are occurring.
 If turbid discharges are observed, additional practices must be used.

 All contaminated soils must be treated and/or disposed in Ohio EPA approved solid waste management facilities or hazardous waste treatment, storage or disposal facilities.